 - 1 12 oz. pkg frozen peas & carrots

-Transfer to 9×13 baking dish.
+- Transfer to 9x13 baking dish.
 Sprinkle with cheddar and bake at 400 degrees F for 15-20 minutes, until cheese is golden brown and bubbly.
 If cheese is taking too long to brown, broil for 3-5 minutes.
 Before serving, sprinkle with fresh chopped parsley if desired.

 Need more yummy chicken recipes?
 You’ll love these:

-If you love this recipe, please give it five stars in the comments below!
+If you love this recipe, please leave a star rating!
 Are you a chicken pot pie fan?